 Seminars on special topics in history as suggested from time to time by members of the faculty or groups of history majors.
 Course will require completion of a major student research paper.
+Region: depends upon topic.

 HI 490 - Special Seminar